TaitoUnited/taito-cli/README.md

 > Developing software on customers own private infrastucture?
 Taito-cli works with that too!
 See [npm: custom commands and overrides](#npm-custom-commands-and-overrides) and [custom plugins](#custom-plugins) chapters.

 > Excited about ChatOps?
-It's is on the way!
+It's on the way!

 ## Prerequisites